llm-bible/llm-bible.github.io/_publications/kv2020reducing.markdown

 bibkey: kv2020reducing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2007.06198"}
-tags: ['Ethics and Bias', 'Applications', 'Reinforcement Learning']
+tags: ['Applications', 'Ethics and Bias', 'Reinforcement Learning']
 ---
 Recent studies have shown that current VQA models are heavily biased on the language priors in the train set to answer the question, irrespective of the